I was excited to fly First Class on Lufthansa's 747-800 from Los Angeles to Frankfurt.…

-Is the Star Alliance Business Class Lounge LAX worthy visiting?
+Is the Star Alliance Business Class Lounge LAX worth visiting?

 I’ll admit it.

 But only when I’m going to spend a lot of time in the airport lounge.

 Let me rephrase that…